Posted: Wednesday, July 18, 2018

 Leavitt has earned certifications in AP Physics and Project-Based Learning.
 When she’s not teaching or working in robotics, you’ll find her at the Roper Mountain Science Center planetarium, teaching summer camps, or doing outreach at the iMagine STEAM Festival or the Children’s Museum of the Upstate.

-Mrs. Leavitt will be honored in September at the 2018 AFA Delegate Convention in National Harbor, Maryland, where she will be presented a $3,000 check and a diamond pin in honor of her accomplishments.
+Mrs. Leavitt was honored last weekend at the 2018 AFA Delegate Convention in National Harbor, Maryland, where she was presented a $3,000 check and a diamond pin in honor of her accomplishments.